Skip to main navigation Skip to content Skip to footer

 Will the Commission to Rebuild Texas follow through on its charge to help the state recover quickly and equitably?

-Harvey Recovery, State issues•by •Posted February 7, 2018
+Disaster Recovery, State issues•by Texas Housers Staff•Posted February 7, 2018

 The state’s draft action plan for spending $57.8 million in federal disaster recovery funds was released on Jan.
 18. The Texas…

-Tags: Disaster recovery, Hurricane rebuilding, Hurricane recovery, Infrastructure, State Action Plan
+Tags: Disaster recovery, Infrastructure, State Action Plan

 Is the State of Texas justly assessing infrastructure rebuilding needs after Hurricane Harvey?

-Harvey Recovery, State issues•by •Posted January 29, 2018
+Disaster Recovery, State issues•by Texas Housers Staff•Posted January 29, 2018

 The state’s draft action plan for spending $57.8 million in federal disaster recovery funds was released on Jan.
 18. The Texas General…